codewriter-packages/Tri-Inspector/README.md

 }
 ```

+#### HideMonoScript

+Hides the default Script property in the inspector.

 ### Validation

 Tri Inspector has some builtin validators such as `missing reference` and `type mismatch` error.
 Additionally you can mark out your code with validation attributes or even write own validators.